icatimmersive/server-src/README.md

 -------

 If you are having issues, please let us know.
-We have a mailing list located at: ericrw96@vt.edu or nuoma@vt.edu
+We can be contacted at: ericrw96@vt.edu or nuoma@vt.edu

 More Information